-Family allowances: The child must be older than age 2 and younger than age 15 (age 18 if an apprentice, age 21 if a student or disabled).
-Allowances are paid for a maximum of six children.
-The parent must have at least 3 consecutive months of employment and be currently working 18 days or 120 hours a month.
+Family allowances: The child must be older than age 2 and younger than age 14 (age 18 if an apprentice, age 21 if a student or disabled).
+Allowances are paid for up to six children.
+The parent must have at least 3 consecutive months of employment and be currently working at least 18 days or 120 hours a month.